prasannavl/Wrex/README.md

         -p, --proxy          Proxy address as host:port

-        -s, --threaded-sync  (Default: False) Use multi-threaded testing, instead of an event-based pattern.
+        -s, --threaded-sync  (Default: False) Use synchronous multi-threaded testing, instead of an event-based pattern.

         -h, --help           Display this screen.